davygoat/simh-os32/README.md

 # SimH Interdata OS/32 kit

-This repository holds the source code and build files for a SimH software kit with a working OS/32 system with two assemblers, four high level languages, and a handy Tcl/Expect based FTP server front-end.
+This repository holds the source code and build files for a SimH software kit with a working OS/32 system, two assemblers, four high level languages, and a handy Tcl/Expect based FTP server front-end.
 The kit is built from bitsavers tapes with SimH 4.0, but the ready-made disk also works with SimH 3.X "Classic".

 OS/32 base system and software development tools:

 - Perkin-Elmer **OS/32** V8.1.
 - **MTM** 8.1 with Ease of Use (**EOU**) program development utilities and **HELP** files.
-- **Fortran V II** R0.5-01.00 (Development and Optimising compilers).
+- **Fortran V II** R05-01.00 (Development and Optimising compilers).
 - Perkin-Elmer **Pascal** R01-00.
 - OS/32 **C Compiler** 04-193R00-00 (aka. **Whitesmiths C**).
 - **RATFOR** from the Software Tools tape (IUG-523).